Park Hotels & Resorts (PK)

 Capital Expenditures

-- Park Hotels & Resorts spent nearly $300 million on capital in 2023, with one-third allocated to targeted ROI projects.
+- Park Hotels & Resorts spent nearly $300 million on capital improvements across its portfolio in 2025.

 Latest Trefis Analyses